New York City General Membership Branch Bylaws

 - A quorum of five (5) GMB members in Good Standing must be present to conduct the meeting.

-- There shall be a minimum of one (1) business meeting of the GMB per month, at a well advertised date and location.
+- There shall be a minimum of one (1) business meeting of the GMB per month.
+The time and date need to be well-advertised, and location information must be made available upon request to all GMB members.
 The GMB may authorize additional business meetings during the month as needed.
-Other meetings of the Branch may be called for purposed of discussion and strategizing.
+Other meetings of the Branch may be called for the purpose of discussion and strategizing.

 - Members present and in good standing at meetings will be able to vote.
 Anyone more than two months behind on their dues will not be able to vote, unless approved by those present at the meeting.
 Assembled Members have the final say in the level of participation of workers in bad standing.